 Kerala Festivals :

 The festivals of Kerala are vivacious and packed with centuries of unbroken tradition and culture.
-They are spectacular, endearing, colourful, mystical, miraculous display of fireworks, processions of gold bedecked elephants etc. You’ll have to keep coming back for a lifetime to really witness this myriad range of experiences.
+They are spectacular, endearing, colorful, mystical, miraculous displays of fireworks, processions of gold bedecked elephants, etc. You’ll have to keep coming back for a lifetime to really witness this myriad range of experiences.